sungnga/instagram-clone-app/README.md

 ## ADDING NEW POSTS AND UPLOADING MEDIA
 - The next feature we're going to build is for our current user to be able to add a new post
-  - To create a new post, the user can click on the Create Post icon on the Navbar menu
+  - To create a new post, the user can click on the Add Post icon on the Navbar menu
   - A file upload dialog box opens and the user can select an image to upload
-  - Then a full-screen AddPostDialog box opens that allows users to write a caption for the post, add a location, and click the Share button to share the post
+  - Then a full-screen AddPostDialog box opens that allows users to write a caption for the post, add a location, and click the Share button to share the post.
+This is a rich text editor (using Slate library), allowing users to format their caption text
   - The media file that the user uploaded will be stored in Cloudinary
 - We will be creating a posts table in Hasura to store the posts data.
 We'll also setup relationships between the post and the user who created it